How to Grow Aloe Vera Indoors

 Generally, aloe vera plants thrive particularly well when grown indoors.
 They grow well under warm conditions and do not too well in the cold which is far easier to control inside.
 What’s more, given the fact that they are predominantly made up of water, these plants are highly susceptible to frosting in very cold conditions which is generally not a concern indoors.

-This all combined makes them a great indoor plant, and in certain places outdoor as well.
+This all combined makes them a great indoor plant, and in certain places outdoors as well.
 Aloe vera is technically a succulent, so it will require conditions that cacti enjoy like deserts that are bright, hot, and dry.
 While you won’t be able to perfectly emulate this indoors, you can come close and still grow thriving aloe vera plants.

 Choosing the Right Container

-Aloe vera is a very versatile plant and be grown in range of different containers or pots depending on your desired size.
+Aloe vera is a very versatile plant and be grown in a range of different containers or pots depending on your desired size.
 The minimum size should be roughly a 4″ pot, but you can go all the way up to 12″.
 The larger the pot, the larger your plant will be.

 Aloe Vera Soil and Planting

 Plant your aloe vera in an upright position while covering its base and root with soil.
-You might also want to give your plant enough space to grow as the mother plant generally offsets babies from the exterior base.
+You might also want to give your plant enough space to grow as the mother plant generally spawns babies from the exterior base.
 You can take cuttings from these offsets later, we’ll talk more about how below.

 Growing from seeds is another option.
 As usual, you’ll want to start them in moist soil in a warm location.
 It can take 2-4 weeks for the plant to sprout, at which point you will still want to keep them warm for another 2 weeks.
 After this, you can move them to their final growing locations.
 When growing from seeds, the best advice is to simply follow the advice on the packet as this will be tailored to the specific variety.